llamicron/junc/docs/index.md

 # Tips
 ## Export
 ### To Hastebin
-If you have the `haste` gem install (`gem install haste`):
+If you have the `haste` gem installed (`gem install haste`):
 ```sh
 junc list --json | haste
 ```
-Keep in mind that haste only keeps docs for 30 since their last view, and they may be removed without notice.
-This is useful for moving lists between systems or sharing with other developers.
+Keep in mind that haste only keeps docs for 30 days since their last view, and they may be removed without notice.
+This is useful for moving lists between systems or sharing with other developers, but not backups since it will be removed one day.

 ### To Gist
-You'll need the gist gem or package installed and configured, which requires you to login to your github account.
+You'll need the [gist](https://github.com/defunkt/gist) gem or package installed and configured, which requires you to login to your github account.
 Install the gem with `gem install gist` or on MacOS with `brew install gist`
 ```sh
 junc list --json | gist -f junc_export.json
 ```